mideind/GreynirServer/README.md

 returns a compact Shared Packed Parse Forest (SPPF) of parse trees.
 If a parse fails, it identifies the token at which no parse was available.

-The Reynir scraper is typically run in a `cron` job once every 24 hours to extract articles automatically from the web, parse them and store the resulting trees in a PostgreSQL database for further processing.
+The Reynir scraper is typically run in a `cron` job every 30 minutes to extract articles automatically from the web, parse them and store the resulting trees in a PostgreSQL database for further processing.

 Scraper modules for new websites are plugged in by adding Python code to the `scrapers/` directory.